Evolve Cost-aware Acquisition Functions Using Large Language Models: Conclusion

 \section{Conclusion}

 This paper introduces EvolCAF, a novel framework that integrates large language models (LLMs) with evolutionary computation (EC) to automatically design cost-aware AFs.
-By harnessing crossover and mutation in the algorithm space, EvolCAF offers a novel design paradigm, significantly reduces the reliance on domain expertise and model training.
-The cost-aware AF we designed maximizes the utilization of the available information from historical data, surrogate models and budget details, showcasing novel ideas that have not been explored in existing literature on acquisition function design.
-Benefiting from algorithm-level evolution, the designed AF allows for clear interpretations to provide insights into its behavior and decision-making process.
-The experimental results show that compared to the well-known EIpu and EI-cool methods designed by human experts, our approach demonstrates remarkable efficiency and generalization across various tasks, including 12 synthetic problems and 3 real-world hyperparameter tuning test sets.
-In future work, we expect that the EvolCAF framework can be well adapted to other popular BO settings, such as high-dimensional BO, batch BO, multi-objective BO, etc. Furthermore, we are going to explore the integration of different types of cost functions into the evolutionary process to enhance the robustness of the designed AF.
+Leveraging crossover and mutation in the algorithmic space, EvolCAF offers a novel design paradigm that significantly reduces the reliance on domain expertise and model training.
+The designed AF showcases novel ideas not previously explored in the existing literature on AF design, allowing for clear interpretations to provide insights into its behavior and decision-making process.
+Compared to the well-known EIpu and EI-cool methods designed by human experts, our approach demonstrates remarkable efficiency and generalization across various tasks, including 12 synthetic problems and 3 real-world hyperparameter tuning test sets.
+We have deployed our method to the latest proposed automatic heuristic design platform named EoH \cite{liu2024evolution}, the source code can be found in \url{https://github.com/FeiLiu36/EoH/tree/main/examples/user_bo_caf}.

+In future work, we expect that the EvolCAF framework can be well adapted to other popular BO settings, such as high-dimensional BO, batch BO, multi-objective BO.
+Furthermore, we are going to explore the integration of different types of cost functions into the evolutionary process to enhance the robustness of the designed AF.